gogogoghost/weeknd-toolbox/README.md

 # Nokia 2780 hacking toolbox

+This repo is the unofficial mirror of [weeknd-toolbox](https://git.abscue.de/affe_null/weeknd-toolbox/) to provide prebuilt images.

+---

 This small Linux system replaces the stock "recovery" system and lets you expose the internal storage of a Nokia 2780 Flip via USB.
 It is reported not to work on the Nokia 2760 Flip due to the lack of a `fastboot oem sudo` command.